ArceusOmkar7/BLIP-Captioner/README.md

 -   **`run.py`**: The main entry point to start the application using Uvicorn, parsing command-line arguments.
 -   **`static/index.html`**: A web interface for testing the API endpoints with file uploads.

+## Performance Optimizations (Updated June 2025)

+Recent optimizations have been implemented to improve the service's performance and reliability:

+### Model Loading Improvements
+- **Startup Loading**: The BLIP model and processor are now loaded once at application startup instead of lazy loading
+- **Reduced Memory Usage**: Eliminated duplicate model loading that could occur during development with auto-reload
+- **Fast Tokenization**: Added `use_fast=True` parameter to the BLIP processor for improved tokenization performance
+- **No Reload by Default**: Auto-reload is disabled by default in production to prevent unnecessary model reloading

+### Benefits
+- **Faster API Response Times**: No model loading delay on first request
+- **Consistent Performance**: Predictable response times for all requests
+- **Memory Efficiency**: Single model instance loaded once at startup
+- **Production Ready**: Optimized configuration for production deployments

+### Configuration Changes
+- `RELOAD=False` by default in `app/core/config.py` to prevent double loading
+- Model loading occurs at module import time in `app/model.py`
+- Improved error handling during startup model loading

 ## Logging

 Logging is handled by Uvicorn and FastAPI.
 The log level can be configured using the `--log-level` argument when using `run.py`.
 Logs will typically be output to the console.